An adventurous trip for families and nature lovers of all ages.

 Is tap water safe to drink in Costa Rica?

-When do Costa Ricans go on holidays?
+When do Costa Ricans go on holiday?

 Do I need to tip in Costa Rica?

-You’ll find that a mandatory 10% is already included on your restaurant bill, however, you can always tip more if the food and service has been exceptional.
-If you have a guide or driver for a day, then it’s usually customary to give them a small token of your appreciation and we would suggest a small tip of between $2 and $10.
+You’ll find that a mandatory 10% is already included on your restaurant bill, however you can always tip more if the food and service has been exceptional.
+If you have a guide or driver for a day, then it’s customary to give them a small token of your appreciation and we would suggest a small tip of between $2 and $10.

-Marvel at the country’s most iconic volcano – Arenal Volcano – with its perfect conical shaped top.
+Marvel at the country’s most iconic volcano – Arenal Volcano – with its perfect conical shaped top

-This self-drive trip finishes at the white sandy beaches of Playa Hermosa and certainly ticks all the right boxes for those looking for some adventure.
+This self-drive trip culminates at the white sandy beaches of Playa Hermosa and certainly ticks all the right boxes for those looking for some adventure.
 The hotel has a pool and restaurant and you either share a family suite or stay in two connecting rooms.

+Today your adventure begins!
 You’ll be met at the airport and driven to your hotel in Alajuela on the outskirts of Costa Rica’s capital San Jose, where you will stay for two nights.

 Accommodation on this day: Xandari Resort Hotel & Spa